-With the introduction of these kits, the Society produced the first correctly profiled elliptical roof of the distinctive original Southern design.
-Sufficient parts are included in each kit to allow the construction of three different bodies, equal width planking on both ends and sides, unequal width planking on both ends and sides and plywood sides and ends.
-In the interest of cost, only two Peco 10ft wheelbase, steel solebar chassis are included in the kit, a third being available from the Society shop at a small additional cost.
-This kit again is produced in plastic and assembly is straightforward.
+With the introduction of this kit, the Society produced the first correctly profiled elliptical roof of the distinctive original Southern design.
+Sufficient parts are included in each kit to allow the construction of two of three different variants: equal width planking on both ends and sides; unequal width planking on both ends and sides; and plywood sides and ends.
+This kit is produced in plastic and assembly is straightforward.
 Minor modification is required to the chassis before fitting to respective bodies, but this should be well within the average modeller’s capabilities.

 These brake vans, vital to the end of any permanent way ballast train, in addition to their usual job of supplying additional braking for their train, could also spread the ballast discharged from the wagons by the use of special ploughs mounted underneath the veranda ends.
 Whilst there was interest in such a wagon in model form, it was not considered sufficient to warrant a full blown Society project.
 However, a group of Society members decided to launch a second private project to produce this model themselves and, again, then donated the tooling to the Society, thus introducing this kit to the range.
 The main kit parts for the body are produced in plastic with white metal castings for the ploughs and brass etches for the plough shields and operating handwheels.
 Assembly is therefore relatively straightforward though some quite extensive modification is required to the Peco guards van chassis provided.
 This kit must therefore be considered only suitable for those with some experience in wagon kit construction.